-- Must contribute to the diversity of the law school student body and the legal community;
+- Contribute to the overall diversity of the law school student body and the legal community;

-- Must demonstrate commitment to fostering diversity in the legal community;
+- Demonstrate a commitment to fostering diversity in the legal community;

-- Must possess a record of academic, employment, community and/or other achievement indicating potential for success in law school and in the legal profession;
+- Demonstrate a record of academic, employment, community and/or other achievement indicating potential for success in law school and in the legal profession; and

-- Must be able to commit to participation in a 12-week summer clerkship program with the firm and be ultimately committed to practicing law in Seattle for the long term.
+- Are committed to practicing law in Seattle for the long term.

 - Complete transcript of undergraduate grades (unofficial copies are acceptable);

-- First semester law school grades (when available);
+- First semester law school grades (please supplement when available);

-- A short personal statement of no more than 500 words describing your interest in the Graham & Dunn Diversity Fellowship and how you would contribute to the diversity of the legal profession;
+- A short personal statement of no more than 500 words describing your interest in the Graham & Dunn Diversity Fellowship, your commitment to practicing in Seattle, and how you would contribute to the diversity of the legal profession;

-- A legal writing sample (no more than 10 pages) reflecting applicant's ability to present and analyze legal issues and that has not been significantly edited by others; and
+- A legal writing sample (no more than 10 pages) reflecting your ability to present and analyze legal issues and that has not been significantly edited by others; and

 - A list of three academic or professional references.